Features

 Disabled by default

-No charges for inter AZ data transfer
+Charges for inter AZ transfer

 Pay as you use